Sexual Orientation Discrimination in Employment

 Just because there is no federal law prohibiting sexual orientation discrimination in the private sector, does not necessarily mean that employers are free to engage in such discrimination.
 If an employer is in a city or state whose laws prohibit sexual orientation discrimination, that employer must follow that local or state law.

-Today, California, Colorado, Iowa, Illinois, Maine, Minnesota, New Jersey, New Mexico, Oregon, Rhode Island, Vermont, Washington, and the District of Columbia have policies that protect against sexual orientation and gender identity discrimination in employment.
+As of 2015, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New Mexico, Oregon, Rhode Island, Utah, Vermont, Washington and the District of Columbia have policies that protect against sexual orientation and gender identity discrimination in employment.
 This protection applies to both the private and public sector.
-Connecticut, Delaware, Hawaii, Maryland, Massachusetts, Nevada, New Hampshire, New York, and Wisconsin have laws that protect against employment discrimination based on sexual orientation, but not gender identity.
+New Hampshire, New York and Wisconsin have laws that protect against employment discrimination based on sexual orientation, but not gender identity.

 Even in cities with no local or state laws, some private companies develop their own antidiscrimination policies.
 As long as these policies are more and not less protective of people's antidiscrimination interests, they are legally legit.
 An employee of one of these companies who feels that he or she has been discriminated against, as is defined by the company's antidiscrimination policy, should contact management or human resources.
 If a complained to personnel does not take the claim seriously, this employee may have a legal claim, such as breach of employment contract or breach of company policy, against the employer.